Welcome to Community Resources for Independent Living!

 CRIL offers independent living services at no charge to persons with disabilities and Seniors 60 + living in southern and eastern Alameda County.
 To become a CRIL consumer, an individual must have a disability or functional limitation and be able to benefit from independent living services.
 Everyone is welcome regardless of race, ethnicity, the nature of the disability or limitation, age, socioeconomic status, sexual orientation, gender identity, and expression, immigration status, health condition, or any other characteristics.

-Spinal Cord Injury Awareness Month
+ADHD Awareness Month

-Blood Cancer Awareness Month
+Domestic Violence Awareness Month

 CRIL is Open!